Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Preliminary

 Any prior can, and can only, be categorized into one of the four types above.
-Both reversed indirect priors and reversed direct priors can lead to causal structure learning results that significantly deviate from the true DAG $G$.
+Both reversed indirect priors and reversed direct priors can lead to CSL results that significantly deviate from the true DAG $G$.
 This is primarily because these two types of priors invert the causal order.
 In fact, during causal learning, a prior that reverses the causal order changes the parent or child of some nodes, potentially disrupting the independence condition between nodes.
 Another possible scenario is that under the constraint that DAGs cannot contain circles, priors that reverse the causal order may further lead to misorientation of adjacent edges.
 From this viewpoint, the reversed direct prior and the reversed indirect prior can be collectively referred to as order-reversed prior errors, while the indirect prior can be referred to as order-consistent prior error.
-Therefore, it is crucial to identify reversed indirect priors and reversed direct priors and mitigate their influence on causal structure learning.

 The remaining two types of priors, irrelevant priors and indirect priors, generally have little impact on the learning results.
-Notably, indirect priors have been utilized in some studies to enhance causal learning results since they aid in determining the causal order of nodes.
+Therefore, it is crucial to identify reversed indirect priors and reversed direct priors and mitigate their influence on CSL.
 For the conclusions about these four types of prior errors, we will provide theoretical proof, and also confirm them through experimental verification.